-- repeal the Anti-Drug Abuse Acts of 1986 and 1988 and all legislation requiring the United States to certify drug-source countries' cooperation in counternarcotics efforts - declare an end to the international war on drugs, and - remove U.S. trade barriers to the products of developing counlatries.
+- repeal the Anti-Drug Abuse Acts of 1986 and 1988 and all legislation requiring the United States to certify drug-source countries' cooperation in counternarcotics efforts, - declare an end to the international war on drugs, and - remove U.S. trade barriers to the products of developing countries.

-Washington's international drug control campaign exhibits every flaw inherent to the worst forms of central planning.
-The war on drugs-a program whose budget has tripled over the last 10 years-has failed remarkably in all aspects of its overseas mission.
-Most telling, illicit drugs continue to flow across U.S. borders, unaffected by the more than \$20 billion Washington has spent since 1982 in its supply-side campaign.
+Washington's international drug control campaign exhibits every flaw inherent in central planning.
+The war on drugs-a program whose budget has more than quadrupled over the past 15 years-has failed remarkably in all aspects of its overseas mission.
+Most telling, illicit drugs continue to flow across U.S. borders, unaffected by the more than \$35 billion Washington has spent since 1981 in its supply-side campaign.
 The purity of cocaine and heroin, moreover, has increased, while the prices of those drugs have fallen dramatically during the same period.

-The U.S. government has not only federalized the social problem of drug abuse by treating narcotics use as a criminal offense; it has intruded into the complex social settings of dozens of countries around the globe by pressuring foreign governments to adopt certain laws and policies.
-In the process, Washington has severely aggravated the political and economic problems of drug-source nations.
-Counternarcotics strategy thus conflicts with sound foreign policy goals, namely the encouragement of free markets and democracy in developing countries.
+The U.S. government has not only federalized the social problem of drug abuse by treating narcotics use as a criminal offense; it has intruded into the complex social settings of dozens of countries around the globe by pressuring foreign governments to adopt laws and policies of its liking.
+In the process, the U.S.-led war on drugs has severely aggravated the political and economic problems of drug-source nations and increased financing for terrorist groups.
+Counternarcotics strategy thus conflicts with sound foreign policy goals, namely the encouragement of free markets, democracy, and peace.
 For countless reasons, the international drug war is both undesirable and unwinnable.